AdobeDocs/certification.en/help/certifications/acc/acc-m-developer.md

 Section 3: Installation and management (16%)

 * Given a set of key modules, validate the configuration of the module set-up
-* Given a scenario, recommend integration solutions to enable native and third-party integrations with Adobe Campaign Classic
+* Given a scenario, recommend integration solutions to enable native and third-party integrations with Adobe [!DNL Campaign Classic]
 * Given a scenario, determine diagnostic methods
 * Specify integration parameters and approach for Adobe and non-Adobe application integrations
 * Given a scenario, advise on the appropriate hardware infrastructure needed during solution design